WordPress Image Optimization 2025

 Step 4: Manual Inspection with Developer Tools

 By following this four-step audit process, you can move from abstract performance goals to a concrete, actionable list of tasks.
-After implementing the optimizations detailed in this guide, run these tests again to measure your improvement and celebrate your faster, more efficient website.
+After implementing the optimizations detailed in this guide, rerun these tests to measure your improvement and celebrate your faster, more efficient website.

 Frequently Asked Questions (People Also Ask)